Vuzi/raspi-sensors/README.md

 - TLS2561 (i2c)

 ## Requirement
 Nodejs, npm and node-gyp are required.
-This actual version uses the *0.12.6* version of Nodejs, and may or may not be compatible with newest or oldest versions.
+This actual version uses the *4.2.1* version of Nodejs, and may or may not be compatible with newer or older versions (but should be with newer versions).

 ### i2c sensors
 To use **i2c** sensors, the i2c driver should be loading, usually using [raspi-config](https://learn.adafruit.com/adafruits-raspberry-pi-lesson-4-gpio-setup/configuring-i2c).
 The file (usually `/dev/i2c-1`) used to communicate with the bus will be asked during the installation.